Camping Guide to Ocala National Forest

 State parks at the forest edge

-Two Florida State Parks with developed campgrounds are on the edges of Ocala National Park — Silver Springs on the west side, near Ocala, and the Rodman Campground on the north side.
+Two Florida State Parks with campgrounds sit on the edge of Ocala National Park.
+Silver Springs State Park is on the west side, and Rodman State Park is on the north side.

 Ten campsites (#59-68) at the Rodman Campground face the Cross Florida Barge Canal.
 The high banks, however, prevent access to the water.
 The ridge behind these sites is dredge from the 1960s canal excavation.
 (Photo by Bob Rountree)